LEYA-HSE/BiBiER/README.md

 **Description:**
 This prompt is used to implement a semantic-aware label smoothing technique for emotion classification.
 Instead of using a flat (uniform) smoothing across all non-target labels, this method leverages zero-shot large language models (LLMs) to generate a **context-informed probability distribution** over the emotion classes.
 The model is prompted to analyze the input text and output soft labels, where the **ground truth emotion is given the highest probability**, and other plausible emotions receive proportionally smaller weights.

-This approach is referred to as **LS-LLM** in our experiments and is compatible with any LLM that supports zero-shot text classification.
+This method is referred to as **LS-LLM** in our experiments and is compatible with any LLM that supports zero-shot text classification.
 It was tested using lightweight models (e.g., Phi-4-mini-instruct, Qwen3-4B), both under 4B parameters, as detailed in our comparison table.